palavatv/palava-machine/README.md

 PalavaMachine is a WebRTC signaling server.
 Signaling describes the process of finding other peers and exchange information about how to establish a media connection.
 It works together with the [palava-client](https://github.com/palavatv/palava-client).

 The server is implemented in [EventMachine](https://github.com/eventmachine/eventmachine/) and [Redis PubSub](https://redis.io/topics/pubsub) and communication to the clients is done via WebSockets.
-See it in action at [palava.tv.](https://palava.tv)

-**This application is not part of the palava stack anymore.**
+**This application is currently not part of the palava.tv stack**

 It was replaced by [SignalTower](https://github.com/farao/signaltower/), which is written in Elixir and uses the same protocol.
 Although this project is currently not actively worked on, it still functions as a drop-in replacement for the SignalTower and might also be developed further at some point.